-Re-Imagined Radio is a research project led by John F. Barber that re-thinks and re-presents retro-radio dramas from the 1930s-1950s as contemporary public storytelling performances.
+Re-Imagined Radio is a research project led by John F. Barber that considers how radio dramas and other programs from the so-called "Golden Age of Radio" (1930s-1950s) were originally created, communicated, and consumed as a form of storytelling, and how they might be re-imagined as live literary-media art and performance for contemporary audiences.
 This website provides information about these performances and the research inquiries behind them.
 Another, connected, website, Radio Nouspace, an experimental online radio station, provides a virtual listening gallery for exemplary examples of radio drama and more.
 LEARN more.

 Kiggins Theatre — 1011 Main Street,